noah-schechter/docs/pages/docs/source-material.md

 Source material takes two forms on Atlos: file uploads and archived links.

 ## File uploads
 Investigators can easily upload files to Atlos’ source material pane.

+To upload a file:
+1. Click `Add Material` in the Source Material pane of the incident page.
+2. Click `Manual Upload`.
-To upload a file, click `Add Material` in the Source Material pane of the incident page.
-Then click `Manual Upload`.
-Then drag and drop your file or click Upload file to browse your computer.
-If the file originated online, add its source link in the provided field.
-Finally, click `Publish to Atlos`.
+3. Drag and drop your file or click Upload file to browse your computer.
+4. If the file originated online, add its source link in the provided field.
+5. Finally, click `Publish to Atlos`.

 The Source Material upload process accepts all files smaller than 250 MB.